seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_common.md

 //ST: !

-People often stop there, but I find that quadrigrams can be meaningful as well, if less frequent: `United States of America`, `functional magnetic resonance imaging`, `The New York Times`, etc.
+People often stop there, but quadrigrams can be meaningful as well, if less frequent: `United States of America`, `functional magnetic resonance imaging`, `The New York Times`, etc.

 Many tools exist to extract n-grams from texts, for example http://homepages.inf.ed.ac.uk/lzhang10/ngram.html[these programs which are under a free license].